- Start date: 1 August 2021

 PDRAs and Clinical Research Fellows

-Sareeta Bailey (Birmingham Community Healthcare NHS Foundation Trust CRF)
+Sareeta Baley (Birmingham Community Healthcare NHS Foundation Trust)

-Iram Qureshi (University Hospitals of Leicester NHS Trust CRF)
+Kumaran Balasundaram (University Hospitals of Leicester NHS Trust)

 Around two million people in the UK are affected by Long Covid (symptoms persisting for more than four weeks after the first suspected coronavirus (COVID-19) infection that are not explained by something else).
 Many people still experience issues such as fatigue (extreme tiredness), shortness of breath, muscle ache, changes to thinking skills and loss of smell weeks, months and even over a year after their illness.
 These symptoms can make daily activities very difficult, especially around the things that are important to people such as caring for loved ones, being able to work or continue to enjoy hobbies.